High Point University: Early years

+Transition to university

-In 2005, the university was 92 acres and landlocked with an undergraduate enrollment of 1,450.
+On October 9, 1991, High Point College was renamed to High Point University to reflect its expansion beyond a traditional college curriculum.
+In 2005, the university was 92 acres, with an undergraduate enrollment of 1,450.
 Its operating budget was $35 million with approximately 100 faculty members.
-Since Nido R. Qubein became president of High Point University in 2005 the growth of the university has had significant impact on the city, region and the state of North Carolina.
-Qubein is the fourth highest paid college president, paid $2.9 million a year, in the United States.
+Since Nido R. Qubein became president of High Point University in 2005, the growth of the university has had significant impact on the city, region and state.
+Qubein is the fourth highest-paid college president in the United States, paid $2.9 million a year.

-Since Qubein took office in 2005, High Point has grown from three academic schools to 10 academic schools - the David Hayworth College of Arts and Sciences; the Phillips School of Business; the Nido R. Qubein School of Communication; the Stout School of Education; the School of Art and Design; the Wanek School of Natural Sciences; the Fred Wilson School of Pharmacy; the Congdon School of Health Sciences; the Webb School of Engineering; and the School of Dental Medicine and Oral Health.
+Since 2005, High Point University has grown from three academic schools to fifteen.

-In early 2012 Businessweek reported that about $700 million in new building and campus upgrades was financed by heavy borrowing and Moody's Investors Service downgraded the school's bonds to junk status in 2009 due to the school's position as one of the most heavily leveraged colleges in the country.
-The U.S. Department of Education's "financial responsibility" score for the 2012 and 2013 fiscal year has High Point University scoring the highest possible score of 3, putting the university ahead of Elon University, Duke University, and Davidson College.
+In early 2012, Businessweek reported that about $700 million in new building and campus upgrades was financed by heavy borrowing and Moody's Investors Service downgraded the school's bonds to junk status in 2009 due to the school's position as one of the most heavily leveraged colleges in the country.
 Businessweek responded by inviting the school to make financial documents available to support any challenges to the article's accuracy, but none were offered in response.
 In addition to questioning debt levels, Businessweek challenged whether the school's relationships with its lenders and vendors were at an appropriate arm's length, citing in particular that the school spends large amounts on marketing with a public relations firm headed by Qubein's daughter.
 The college's claims to a growing reputation in higher education were challenged as based more on high-end student amenities and marketing strategy than on academics.